 One of the Board's key functions is informed oversight of the Company's risk management process.
-The Corporate Governance, Health Care Compliance Oversight and Nominating Committee oversees enterprise risk assessment and management as a whole (which had previously been administered through the Board), and various standing committees oversee different aspects of risk management.
-It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board and the Corporate Governance, Health Care Compliance Oversight and Nominating Committee as guickly as possible.
-Both the Board as a whole and the various standing committees receive periodic reports, as well as incidental reports as matters arise, from Company management.
+The Corporate Governance, Health Care through the Board), and various standing committees oversee different aspects of risk management.
+It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board and the Corporate Governance, Health Care Compliance Oversight and Nominating Committee as quickly as possible.
+Both the Board as a whole and the various standing committees receive periodic reports, as well as incidental reports as matters arise, from the Company's management.
+One recent example is how the Company's management adapted to the COVID-19 pandemic, creating a crisis management team and working with oversight from the Board.
 The Board believes that its practices related to oversight of risk, including through delegation to various standing committees and sharing of information with the Board as a whole, is appropriate for the nature of the Company's business.
-The Board has delegated to t h e General Counsel the responsibility of coordinating between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.
-The Board and management regularly consults with outside advisors to anticipate future risks, including its independent auditor, outside legal counsel and consultants.

-Our standing committees address risks inherent to their respective areas of oversight taking into consideration the potential short-term or long-term timeframe in which the risk exists.
-Our Corporate Governance, Health Care Compliance Oversight and Nominating Committee (i) reviews and assesses the effectiveness of our corporate governance and healthcare compliance principles applicable to the Company and periodically recommends any changes deemed appropriate to the Board for its consideration, and periodically reviews management pertaining to monitoring and minimizing findings in such assessment and (iii) has oversight responsibility to identify risks relating to the Company and health care compliance, to understand the plans to mitigate such risks, and to ensure the Board is aware of any issues related to the Company and health care compliance, and meets and communicates directly with the Chief Compliance Officer.
+The Board has delegated to the General Counsel the responsibility of coordinating between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.
+The Board and management regularly consults with outside advisors to anticipate future risks, including its independent auditor, outside legal counsel and healthcare compliance principles applicable to the Company and periodically recommends any changes deemed appropriate to the Board for its consideration, and periodically reviews Company policy statements to determine their adherence to the Company's Code of Conduct, (ii) periodically reviews and assesses the risk exposure of the Company including risks related to data privacy, technology and information security, including cyber-security, and back-up of information systems and makes recommendations to management pertaining to monitoring and minimizing findings in such assessment and (iii) has oversight responsibility to identify risks relating to the Company and health care compliance, to understand the plans to mitigate such risks, and to ensure the Board is aware of any issues related to the Company and health care compliance, and meets and communicates directly with the Chief Compliance Officer.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 Our Audit Committee manages risk pertaining to the Company's major financial risk exposures, including reviewing the Company's guidelines and policies related to such financial risks with management and the auditors and the steps taken by management to monitor and control these exposures.